 Which organizations are eligible for 403(b) plans?

-According to the IRS, the 403(b) plan, or tax-sheltered annuity (TSA), is offered by public schools and certain tax-exempt organizations.
-These types of companies and organizations can offer a 403(b) plan:
+According to the IRS, a 403(b) plan, or tax-sheltered annuity (TSA), differs from a 401(k) in that it can only be offered by public schools and certain tax-exempt organizations, such as:

 - An entity created under the section 501(c)(3) of the Internal Revenue Code.